WonderFU-Tom/Evolutionary-IOF/README.md

 # Evolutionary IOF

 An Evolutionary Ising Optimization Framework (IOF) based on a physics-inspired Ising system and a hybrid annealing scheme.
 This project is licensed under the terms of the MIT license.
-Please run IOF_run.py to simulate the Ising-spin swarm evolution on G-set graphs, square lattices, mobius-ladder lattices, triangular lattices and cubic lattices.
+Please run `IOF_run.py` to simulate the Ising-spin swarm evolution on G-set graphs, square lattices, Möbius-ladder lattices, triangular lattices, and cubic lattices.
 The ground states (best-known solutions) for all problems have been recorded for comparison.

-## Visualization of the evolution of an Ising spin swarm.
+## Visualization of the evolution of an Ising spin swarm

 ![image](https://github.com/WonderFU-Tom/Evolutionary-IOF/blob/main/Original.gif)